aliftype/xits/README.md

 The preferred way for modifying the fonts is by editing the SFD files under `sources` directory in the [source repository][5], using [FontForge][3].
-When submitting patches, please make sure they are as clean as possible, avoiding any unrelated or unnecessary changes.
+When submitting patches, please run `make normalize` before committing and avoid any unrelated or unnecessary changes.

 To build the fonts from source you need GNU Make, [FontForge][3] Python module,